GHarding95/Mars-Rover-Control-Center/README.md

 # 🚀 Mars Rover Control Center

 This is a fully mobile responsive React + TypeScript web app with a Three.JS landing page, Mission Control where you can command a virtual Mars Rover across a 100x100 meter grid, track the Rover status, send up to 5 commands at once, change direction using an interactive compass, browse a draggable grid & review commands in the Mission Log.
+Elapsed time is tracked at the top and all actions are timestamped in the mission log, session is saved in local storage until the 'Reset Rover' button is used.

 https://mars-rover-control-center.vercel.app/